-Also called: CNA, home health aide, certified nursing assistant
+Also known as: CNA, home health aide or certified nursing assistant

 A certified nurse aide is a caregiver who will come to your home to provide medical care.
 Home health aides and CNAs may also help with other day-to-day care needs, such as bathing, dressing, light housekeeping, or meal preparation.